-Following the successful experiences of 2020, Empirical Software Engineering journal (EMSE), is willing to introduce the Registered Reports track within the ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM).
-The RR track of ESEM 2021 has two goals: (1) to prevent HARKing (hypothesizing after the results are known) for empirical studies; (2) to provide early feedback to authors on their initial study design.
+Following the successful experience of previous editions, Empirical Software Engineering journal (EMSE), in conjunction with the ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM), is continuing the RR track.
+The RR track of ESEM 2022 has two goals: (1) to prevent HARKing (hypothesizing after the results are known) for empirical studies; (2) to provide early feedback to authors on their initial study design.
 For papers submitted to the RR track, methods and proposed analyses are reviewed prior to execution.
 Pre-registered studies follow a two-step process:

 See the associated Author’s Guide.
-Please contact the ESEM Registered Reports track chairs – Maria Teresa Baldassarre, Neil Ernst, or Jeff Carver - for any questions, clarifications, or comments.
+Please contact the ESEM track chairs – Maria Teresa Baldassarre or Neil Ernst or the ESEM PC co-Chairs - for any questions, clarifications, or comments.

 Confirmatory: The researcher has a fixed hypothesis (or several fixed hypotheses) and the objective of the study is to find out whether the hypothesis is supported by the facts/data.